Silk Road Central Asia Travel Guide

 Be aware of local customs and environmental factors during your visits.

-For a deep look at the Silk Road history, consider going to a caravanserai or a local madrasah that has been turned into a guesthouse.
+For an immersion into the Silk Road history, consider going to a caravanserai or a local madrasah that has been converted into a guesthouse.

-It provides an immersive experience beyond just a a visit for the day.
+It provides an immersive experience beyond just a day visit.

 Reputable local companies present customized tours and transport.